“A photograph is a secret about a secret. The more it tells you the less you know.” — Diane Arbus

 The light is becoming too bright.
 Or it's almost too dark.
 People in this neighborhood are starting to hit the streets.
 It may rain soon.
 Or someone is texting me and I need to be somewhere else.

-Yet I have a much larger personal concern about time ... and I feel it even as I write these words to you.
+Yet, I have a much larger personal concern about time ... and I feel it even as I write these words to you.
 I believe that through photography we can capture and reveal the meaning of these moments.
-The "In a Haze" series is my ongoing attempt to come to grips with those feelings and concerns about time.
+Both the "In a Haze" and “Extensions” series express my ongoing attempt to come to grips with those feelings and concerns about time.

 A little more about me ...

-I've been shooting photos since I was a teen and had a photo published in a San Francisco newspaper before I graduated from journalism school.
-I've created content my entire career; in recent years, I've pursued my dream to explore fine arts photography.
+I've shot photos since I was a teen and had a photo published in a San Francisco newspaper before I graduated from journalism school.
+A content creator my entire career; in recent years, I've pursued my dream to explore fine arts photography, embracing new ideas, techniques and possibilities.

 I'm on Instagram @rusty.weston